Attempt (German penal code): History

-The current version of the law exists since 1975.
+The current version of the law has been in effect since 1975.
 It was preceded by § 43 Reichsstrafgesetzbuch, which had replaced § 31 Preußisches Strafgesetzbuch in 1871; that version of the Preußisches Strafgesetzbuch originated in 1851.
-Historically, the earliest version of the law is derived from Art.
+Historically, the earliest version of this law is derived from Art.
 178 of the Constitutio Criminalis Carolina from 1532, which contains what is considered to be one of the earliest significant definitions of what is now considered a punishable attempt.

 Requirements of a punishable attempt

-As an attempt by definition is not completed, it diverges from the general standards of the German penal code; therefore, the usual Tatbestandsmäßigkeit (which requires completion) is not required.
-Instead, in addition to the preconditions—the prohibition of an attempt and the crime not being completed—there must be a decision to act and a "direct and immediate step towards the realization of the offense".
-The general standard regarding justification and guilt remains.
-According to § 24 StGB, an attempt is not punishable if the perpetrator voluntarily stops the attempt, or makes an earnest effort to prevent the success if it fails without his contribution.
+As an attempt is by definition not completed, punishing attempted crimes diverges from the general standards of the German penal code, under which a crime has not occurred until the perpetrator's actions have met the full definition of the crime; therefore, the usual Tatbestandsmäßigkeit (which requires completion) is not required.
+Instead, in addition to the preconditions for a charge of attempt—the prohibition of an attempt and the crime not being completed—it is necessary to show that the perpetrator decided to act, and made a "direct and immediate step towards the realization of the offense."
+The general standard regarding justification and guilt is applicable.
+According to § 24 StGB, an attempt is not punishable if the perpetrator voluntarily stops the attempt.
+The same applies if he makes an earnest effort to prevent its success, if the criminal act would fail without his contribution.